-How to Find the Best Glue for Felt
+- How to Find the Best Spray Paint for Metal - December 3, 2021

 Some materials lend themselves to easy adhesion, and you don’t have to look long and hard or mull over your decision for which type of glue to use.
 But when it comes to felt, this is not the case.
 This material is soft and fuzzy, which makes for a difficult surface to adhere to any other material.
 Fortunately, engineers and manufacturers have come up with several great solutions.